Huntik: Secrets & Seekers: Other media

 A tie-in Huntik trading card game was developed by Upper Deck and released in February 2009, along with starter packs and booster packs.
 A line of 5 inch action figures has also been released, along with a collection of miniature Titan figures.
 A Nintendo DS game based on Huntik was announced in mid-2009 for release later that year.
 The game was ultimately unreleased, but it was planned to feature a 20-hour single-player mission as well as a multiplayer mode.
 In 2010, an IOS app named "Huntik: Titan Defence" was developed by Celestial Digital Entertainment Ltd. and was released on September 26.

 In 2011, two Huntik-themed attractions opened at the MagicLand theme park in Rome.
-One is a shooting dark ride called "Huntik 5D," which incorporates a CGI-animated Huntik short produced by Rainbow CGI.
+One is a shooting dark ride called "Huntik 5D," which incorporates an animated Huntik short produced by Rainbow CGI.
 Each of the ride's guided cars cost 120,000 euros to make.
 The other is a log flume called "Huntik Spillwater" (later renamed "Yucatan").